 Where fresh blueberries are fine for them to eat, avoid blueberry flavoured things as it’s likely these will contain artificial flavourings, colours and preservatives and other additives that can be dangerous to your dog’s health.
 You should also never feed your dog foods that contain blueberries such as muffins and cakes as these are high in sugar and fat.

 How to feed blueberries to dogs

 Now you know that dogs can eat blueberries, it’s time to find out the best way to offer them to your pet.
 First things first, we recommend purchasing organic blueberries for your dog to eat as these won’t have as many pesticides as the cheaper fruits.

 Prior to feeding your dog blueberries you should always clean them by washing them under a running tap to remove any potential pesticides and dirt.
 You should also be sure to check for mould at this point too.

 Blueberries are small already so you won’t need to chop them, but if you’re worried about a potential choking hazard you may want to mash them up.

 Some people recommend freezing blueberries as a tasty snack for dogs to enjoy on hot summer days, but we don’t recommend this as the freezing process makes them very hard and can increase the risk of choking.

 If you’re at all concerned about feeding your dog blueberries, consult your vet before giving them.
 It’s always best to be on the safe side when it comes to our four-legged friend’s health!

 Now you know the answer to can dogs have blueberries.
 Want to find out more about which foods your dog may or may not be able to have?
-Discover if your dog can eat strawberries, next.
+Check what other fruit is suitable or not for dogs including apples or strawberries, next.